Vivekvarma230905/Cognizant-Digital-Nurture-DotNetFSE/Digital-Nurture-5.0/Deep Skilling/Module 1 - Design Patterns and Principles/Singleton-Pattern/README.md

 The `Logger` class is designed as a Singleton.

-Features:
+**Features:**

 - Private static instance variable
 - Private constructor
-- Public static `getInstance()` method
+- Public static `Instance` property
 - Logging method for displaying messages
+- Optional thread-safe implementation

+---

-### SingletonPatternTest Class
+### Program Class

 The test class verifies that:

-- Multiple calls to `getInstance()` return the same object.
+- Multiple calls to `Logger.Instance` return the same object
-- Only one instance of `Logger` exists throughout the application.
+- Only one instance of `Logger` exists throughout the application
+- Logging works consistently across the application

 ---